 ATTENDANCE AND PARTICIPATION: This course is now required for many students to complete their major.
 Participation from all the students in discussions is critical to the learning process.
 Attendance will be taken at each class and laboratory meeting.
-WIU's COVID protocols require that faculty for all face-to-face classes maintain a seating chart and take attendance to facilitate contact tracing.
 Students are required to sit in their designated seat during all face-to-face class sessions.
-Absence from class will be considered excused if the absence is (1) due to a required isolation or quarantine based on a (2) documented directive from a public health official or health provider, and (3) if the instructor of record receives notification through WIU Student Services.
-The student (4) remains responsible for contacting instructors to arrange to complete missed work as soon as possible and is (5) ultimately responsible for material covered in class.
+Absence from class will be considered excused if the absence if the instructor receives notification through WIU Student Services.
+The student remains responsible for contacting the instructor to arrange to complete missed work as soon as possible and is ultimately responsible for material covered in class.
 If at any time you have a family emergency, funeral, or just not feeling well, please use the OARS system to report your absence (www.wiu.edu/oars).